TERMS OF REFERENCE FOR AUDIT COMMITTEE

 5.19 ensure co-ordination if more than one (1) audit firm is involved in the audit.

-5.20review the adequacy of the internal audit function, including the internal audit plan, competency and resources of the internal audit function and that it has the necessary authority to carry out its work.
+5.20review the adequacy of the scope, functions, competency and resources of the internal audit function and that it has the necessary authority to carry out its work.

 5.21 review the internal audit plan, processes, the results of the internal audit assessments, investigation undertaken, and whether or not appropriate action is taken on the recommendations.

-5.23ensure the internal audit function is independent of the activities it audits and the head of internal audit reports functionally to the Committee directly and review their performance on an annual basis.
-The head of internal audit should have relevant qualifications and be responsible for providing assurance to the Committee that the internal controls are operating effectively.
-The head of internal audit will be responsible for the regular review and/or appraisal of the effectiveness of the risk management, internal control, and governance processes within the Company.
+5.22ensure the internal audit function is independent of the activities it audits and the Chief Audit Executive reports directly to the Committee and administratively to the President & Chief Executive Officer.
+The Committee shall review his performance on an annual basis.
+The Chief Audit Executive should have relevant qualifications and be responsible for providing assurance to the Committee that the internal controls are operating effectively.
+The Chief Audit Executive will be responsible for the regular review and/or appraisal of the effectiveness of the risk management, internal control, and governance processes within the Company.

-5.24take cognisance of resignations of internal audit staff members (for in-house internal audit function) or the internal audit service provider (for out-sourced internal audit) and provide the resigning staff member or the internal audit service provider an opportunity to submit his reasons for resigning.
+5.25take cognisance of resignations of the senior internal audit staff members (for in-house internal audit function) or the internal audit service provider (for out-sourced internal audit) and provide the resigning staff member or the internal audit service provider an opportunity to submit his reasons for resigning.

-The Chairman of the Committee shall engage on a continuous basis with Senior Management, such as the Chief Executive Officer or Executive Directors, Chief Financial Officer, the head of internal audit and the external auditors in order to be kept informed of matters affecting the Group.
+The Chairman of the Committee shall engage on a continuous basis with Senior Management, such as the President & Chief Executive Officer or Executive Directors, Chief Financial Officer, the Chief Audit Executive and the external auditors in order to be kept informed of matters affecting the Group.

 6. Annual General Meeting